 10am-1pm - Classes with James Kelly, Matthew Olwell, and Chris Norman

 1-2pm - Lunch in town at own cost

 2-4.30pm - Classes with James Kelly, Matthew Olwell, and Chris Norman

 8pm - Open Session with James Kelly, Matthew Olwell, and Chris Norman @ The Corner Pocket, Williamsburg

 The workshop classes are open to players of all levels and instruments, however please bear in mind that the classes will be geared for those with some proficiency on the flute & violin.
 Beginners are welcome but should be prepared to audit.
 Percussive dance classes will be geared for beginners, and those with experience.

 Registration is an easy 2-step process, and will be available shortly:

 Step 1: Complete the registration form below.
 Be sure to scroll all the way down and click 'SUBMIT'.

 Step 2: Pay .
-To keep tuition costs down and to keep our funds flowing into our programming rather than credit card companies & banks, we prefer that you pay by cheque or PayPal balance.
-Cheques should be made payable to BOXWOOD in USD.
-You may mail your cheque to the address below:
+To keep tuition costs down and to keep our funds flowing into our programming rather than credit card companies & banks, we prefer that you pay by check in advance or cash on the first day.

 That's it!
 We'll be in touch with further details as the week approaches.
 If you're planning to come, please fill the form out ASAP so we can plan early.
 Registration is limited and on a first-come, first-serve basis upon receipt of both a registration form and payment.